 - Wash your hands using good hygiene practices after touching common items.

 - Ensure that handling of property keys are coordinated so that physical contact is not required.

 - Avoid the sharing of pens, pencils, and other office stationary.
 Any sign-ins should be done electronically to prevent touching documents or sharing pens.

 - Implementing hand hygiene practices and avoiding face touching with unwashed hands can prevent infection transmission.
 Wash hands before and after breaks or meeting clients and after viewings, even in the absence of physical contact.
 Refer to WorkSafeBC guidance on effective handwashing protocols.

-- Ensure all attendees in the home practice good respiratory etiquette by covering mouth and nose with the crease of their elbow or with a disposable tissue when coughing or sneezing.
+- Communicate with real estate professionals and consumers visiting in the home to practice good respiratory etiquette by covering mouth and nose with the crease of their elbow or with a disposable tissue when coughing or sneezing.

 - Ask sellers or occupants to prepare for viewings by turning on all lights and opening doors to prevent touching of surfaces by potential buyers.

 - Real estate professionals should ensure that viewings are scheduled at appropriate intervals to allow for sufficient time to clean, sanitize, and ventilate the property between viewings.
 This can be coordinated with all parties involved.

 - Where use of an elevator is required, stagger its use to adhere to the physical distancing requirement.
 Consider using stairs as an alternate to elevators.